sameerul97/E-commerce_API/readme.md

 Created an RESTful API using Express JS and uses MongoDB as data warehouse.
 Used mLab as DataSource.
 Hosted the Node API in Raspberry Pi
+Note: To run it locally you need mongoDB installed on your computer
 ### 🚀 [Demo](http://ecomapi.sameerul.com:3009/allPhones)

 ## ⚙ Installation